What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Conclusion

 \section{Conclusion}

-In this paper, we discussed why and how the Wi-Fi community is betting on ultra high reliability with 802.11bn.
-We began by reviewing the technical features of state-of-the-art Wi-Fi\,7 and outlined upcoming use cases while sharing updates on standardization, certification, and spectrum regulation.
-We then explored the disruptive innovations that Wi-Fi\,8 is likely to bring to meet new requirements that have previously been out of reach in the unlicensed spectrum.
-Finally, we presented a novel system-level study demonstrating how Wi-Fi\,8 could achieve ultra high reliability through a joint interworking of multi-link operation and spatial-domain AP coordination.
+In this paper, we discussed why and how the Wi-Fi community is betting on ultra-high reliability with 802.11bn.
+We began by outlining the upcoming use cases and sharing updates on standardization, certification, and spectrum regulation.
+We then explored the disruptive innovations that Wi-Fi\,8 is likely to bring to meet new requirements previously out of reach in the unlicensed spectrum.
+We further presented a novel system-level study, demonstrating how Wi-Fi\,8 could achieve ultra-high reliability through the joint interworking of multi-link operation and spatial-domain multi-AP coordination.